oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 User and Account Menu Look and Feel
 """""""""""""""""""""""""""""""""""

-Front store user menu is customizable via the `Customer User Menu`_ and `Account Menu`_, and the way it is displayed can be configured globally, on organization, and website levels.
+Storefront user menu is customizable via the `Customer User Menu`_ and `Account Menu`_, and the way it is displayed can be configured globally, on organization, and website levels.

 .. image:: /configuration_guide/img/frontend_menu/ShowAllItemsAtOnce.png